co-BPM: a Bayesian Model for Divergence Estimation

 where $\phi$ is a convex function. $D_\phi$ is the class of Ali-Silvey distances \citep{Ali1966}, also known as $f-$divergences.
-Many common divergences, such as KL divergence ($\phi(x) = -\log(x)$), $\alpha-$divergence (e.g., $\phi(x) = 4 / (1 - \alpha^2)\cdot(1 - x^{(\alpha + 2) / 2})$ when $\alpha \neq \pm 1$), Hellinger distance ($\sqrt{D_\phi}$ and $\phi(x) = 1 - \sqrt{x}$), and total variation distance ($\phi(x) = |x - 1|$), are special cases of $f-$divergence, coinciding with a particular choice of $f$.
+Many common divergences, such as KL divergence ($\phi(x) = -\log(x)$), $\alpha-$divergence (e.g., $\phi(x) = 4 / (1 - \alpha^2)\cdot(1 - x^{(\alpha + 2) / 2})$ when $\alpha \neq \pm 1$), Hellinger distance ($\sqrt{D_\phi}$ and $\phi(x) = 1 - \sqrt{x}$), and total variation distance ($\phi(x) = |x - 1|$), are special cases of $f-$divergence, coinciding with a particular choice of $\phi$.

-We are interested in estimating $D_\phi$ from two samples $\mathcal{X}$ and $\mathcal{Y}$, without any assumptions of the forms of $p_1$ and $p_2$.
-A conceptually simple approach is to proceed in two-steps: estimate the densities $\hat{p}_1$ and $\hat{p}_2$ according to the $\mathcal{X}$ and $\mathcal{Y}$ independently then calculate $D_\phi(\hat{p}_1, \hat{p}_2)$.
-However, this method is unattractive for the following reasons: i) multivariate density estimation itself is a challenging problem and often more difficult than comparing distributions, so poorly estimated densities can cause subsequent discrepancy estimation to suffer from high variance and bias \citep{Ma2011}; ii) if the first stage is carried out independently, there is no easy way to compute their discrepancy $D_\phi(\hat{p}_1, \hat{p}_2)$ analytically; some numeric or approximation routines have to be employed, which in turn introduce more error terms \citep{Sugiyama2012}.
-Hence, throughout this paper, we focus on the class of single-shot methods, i.e., comparing samples directly and simultaneously.
+We are interested in estimating $D_\phi$ from two sample sets $\mathcal{X}$ and $\mathcal{Y}$, where $\mathcal{X} = \{x_i\}_{i = 1}^{n_1}$ and $\mathcal{Y} = \{y_i\}_{i = 1}^{n_2}$ are iid samples drawn from $P_1$ and $P_2$ respectively.
+A conceptually simple approach proceeds in two-steps: estimate the densities $\hat{p}_1$ and $\hat{p}_2$ with $\mathcal{X}$ and $\mathcal{Y}$ independently then calculate $D_\phi(\hat{p}_1, \hat{p}_2)$.
+However, this approach is unattractive for the following reasons: 1) multivariate density estimation itself is a challenging problem and often more difficult than comparing distributions, poorly estimated densities lead to high variance and bias in subsequent divergence estimation \citep{Ma2011}; 2) with $\hat{p}_1$ and $\hat{p}_2$ estimated independently, we are often unable to compute their divergence $D_\phi(\hat{p}_1, \hat{p}_2)$ analytically, and the application of numeric or approximation methods introduces additional error terms \citep{Sugiyama2012}.
+Hence, throughout this paper, we focus on the class of single-shot methods, i.e., comparing sample sets directly and simultaneously.